Akshay-a/AI-Agents/AI-VoiceAgent/app/livekit_integration/my-app/README.md

 GROQ_API_KEY=<To use other providers, press Enter for now and edit .env.local>
 ZAPIER_MCP_SERVER=<To use other providers, press Enter for now and edit .env.local>

+Set up the LiveKit Room via api and once its working we can directly run the agent class in console mode -> Run the agent.py in console mode:
+"python agent.py console"

+Once the Program is booted , the agent starts the Conversation saying it has calender access and you can talk to it and set up events in your calender

 Below is mermaid diagram for Customer and AI agent interaction:

 sequenceDiagram